Yoichi Chikahara

 Feature Selection for Discovering Distributional Treatment Effect Modifiers

-The statistical estimation of the effects of a treatment (or an intervention) is crucially important in various applications, such as precision medicine, personalized education, and targeted advertisement.
-For instance, predicting the effects of a medical treatment (e.g., drug administration and vaccination) on health status is essential to improve precision medicine, and inferring the effects of education and training programs is helpful for personalized education.
+The statistical estimation of treatment (or intervention) effects is critically important in a wide range of applications, such as precision medicine, personalized education, and targeted advertising.
+For example, predicting the effects of a medical treatment (e.g., drug administration or vaccination) on health outcomes is essential for advancing precision medicine, while inferring the impacts of education and training programs can support personalized education.

-The degrees of such treatment effects often vary depending on individuals; if so, elucidating why such treatment effect heterogeneity exists is a topic of great importance.
-A popular traditional approach to explaining treatment effect heterogeneity is to select the feature attributes of an individual that are relevant to the degree of a treatment effect.
-The difficulty of this feature selection problem is that we cannot measure a treatment effect for each individual because it is defined as a difference between the potential outcomes, i.e., the outcomes when an individual is treated and not treated, which are never jointly observed.
-For this reason, the existing methods use an average treatment effect across individuals with an identical attribute, which can be estimated from the observed data.
-However, such a mean-based methods may overlook important features if they do not affect the average treatment effect but do influence other distribution parameters, such as treatment effect variance.
+The magnitude of such treatment effects often varies across individuals, and understanding why this treatment effect heterogeneity arises is a problem of great importance.
+A popular traditional approach to explaining treatment effect heterogeneity is to identify individual attributes that are relevant to the magnitude of the treatment effect.
+The challenge is that a treatment effect for each individual cannot be directly measured, as it is defined as the difference between potential outcomes—i.e., the outcomes when an individual is treated and when they are not—which can never be jointly observed.
+Consequently, existing methods often rely on the average treatment effect across individuals with the same attribute, which can be estimated from observational data.
+However, such mean-based methods may overlook important attributes that do not influence the average treatment effect but do affect other aspects of the distribution, such as the variance of the treatment effect.

-To overcome this weakness of the existing methods, we propose a feature selection framework for discovering distributional treatment effect modifiers.
-To establish such a framework, we develop a feature importance measure based on the kernel maximum mean discrepacy (MMD) and derive a multiple-testing-based algorithm that can control the type I error rate (i.e., the proportion of false-positive results) to the desired level.
+To address this limitation, we propose a feature selection framework for discovering distributional treatment effect modifiers.
+Our approach introduces a feature importance measure based on the kernel maximum mean discrepancy (MMD) and derives a multiple-testing-based algorithm that can control the type I error rate (i.e., the proportion of false positives) at a desired level.

 Learning Individually Fair Classifier with Path-Specific Causal-Effect Constraint

-Machine learning is increasingly being used to make decisions that severely affect people's lives (e.g., hiring, lending, and recidividsm prediction).
-To achieve these applications, it is crucially important to learn a fair predictive model for making decisions that are fair with respect to a sensitive feature (e.g., gender, race, religion, disabilities, and sexual orientation).
-It is difficult to judge whether or not the decision is discriminatory because what we feel discriminatory often depends on each real-world scenario.
-For instance, when making hiring decisions for applicants for physically-demanding jobs, it might not be discriminatory to reject applicants due to physical strength.
+Machine learning is increasingly being used to make decisions that have a profound impact on people’s lives (e.g., hiring, lending, and recidivism prediction).
+For such applications, it is critically important to learn a fair predictive model—one that makes decisions that are fair with respect to sensitive attributes (e.g., gender, race, religion, disabilities, and sexual orientation).
+Determining whether a decision is discriminatory can be difficult, as perceptions of discrimination often depend on the real-world context.
+For example, in hiring decisions for physically demanding jobs, it may not be considered discriminatory to reject applicants based on physical strength.

-Such a prior knowledge on what decisions should be regarded as discriminatory can be depicted as a causal graph with unfair pathways.
-Several existing methods have been proposed that learn fair predictive models by imposing a constraint on the causal effects along those unfair pathways; however, none of them cannot guarantee fairness for each individual without making impractical assumptions on the data.
+Such prior knowledge about what decisions should be regarded as discriminatory can be represented as a causal graph with unfair pathways.
+Several methods have been proposed to learn fair predictive models by imposing constraints on the causal effects along these unfair pathways; however, none of them can guarantee fairness at the individual level without making impractical assumptions about the data.

-To resolve this issue, we consider an optimization problem where the unfair causal effects are controlled to be zero for each individual.
-To do so, we define Probability of Individual Unfairness (PIU), which is the probability that the causal effect for an individual is not zero, and solve an optimization problem that constrains PIU to zero.
-Although this is difficult since PIU cannot be estimated from the data, we derive an upper bound on PIU via the notion of correlation gap and propose to solve an optimization problem that constrains the upper bound to zero.
+To address this issue, we formulate an optimization problem in which unfair causal effects are constrained to be zero for each individual.
+We introduce the Probability of Individual Unfairness (PIU), defined as the probability that the causal effect for an individual is nonzero, and solve an optimization problem that constrains the PIU to zero.
+Although PIU cannot be directly estimated from data, we derive an upper bound on PIU using the concept of the correlation gap and propose solving an optimization problem that constrains this upper bound to zero.

 • Yoichi Chikahara, Shinsaku Sakaue, Akinori Fujino, Hisashi Kashima.
 Learning Individually Fair Classifier with Path-Specific Causal-Effect Constraint.
 Proc. of the 24th International Conference on Artificial Intelligence and Statistics.
 Online, April 2021 (AISTATS2021) [Preprint][Proceedings] [Paper (PDF)] [3-min.
 Video (Link)] [Slides (PDF)] [Poster (PDF)]